cnorling/norling.io/content/post/latex-resume/index.md

 #### Bullet Points

 I'd prefer to use a nicer icon than just an asterisk.
-The favicon LaTeX library has a lot of good icons to use.
-I like `\faCheckSquare`
+The `favicon` LaTeX library has a lot of good icons to use.
+I like `\faCheckSquare`.
 I want the bullet points to be in-line with the left side of the page, so I'll have to edit the list's parameters.
 I also want to change the separation between items to be tighter like so

 ```latex
   \begin{list}{\faCheckSquare}{